joaqquin89/terraform-provider-pyexec/README.md

 # terraform-provider-pyexec

-this project allow to execute python scripts using terraform.
+This project allow to execute python scripts using terraform.

-the key to use this module is to put your python script in the same folder , this could be as example:
+The key to use this module is to put your python script in the same folder, this could be as example:

     terraform {
         required_providers {